gnustavo/git-server/README.md

 login and password after the end of the installation.

-At the end you should be able to point your browser to the `SERVERNAME` as configured in `gitorious-install.config.example` and log in as admin or as any user in your LDAP directory.
+At the end you should be able to point your browser to the `SERVERNAME` as configured in `gitorious-install.config` and log in as admin or as any user in your LDAP directory.